aholachek/bundle-wizard/README.md

-# 🧙‍♂️ sourcemap-wizard
+# 🧙‍♂️ bundle-wizard

 This command line utility is built on top of [`source-map-explorer`](https://github.com/danvk/source-map-explorer) to make it very easy to create visualizations of which JS bundles were fetched for any specific entry point of an app.

-`sourcemap-wizard` takes a url and generates a visualization that shows you:
+`bundle-wizard` takes a url and generates a visualization that shows you:

 1. All first-party JS bundles that were loaded on the page.
 2. What percent of each part of those bundles was actually used to render the page.